Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Discussion and perspective

 Given the fact that the variation of the working fluid affects the relative strength of thermal diffusion as described by equation \eqref{eq:def_Rayleigh_number_Prandtl_number}, one might expect a \textit{de}crease of thermal variance for decreasing $\Pr$ due to an increase of $\kappa$.
 However, it turns out that the thermal variance \textit{in}creases -- this is also indicated by the colour scales in figure \ref{fig:supergranulation_at_different_Pr}.
 This observation can be explained as follows: smaller $\Pr$ result in larger $\Re$ and thus in an increased \textit{local} mixing (with $\kappa$ acting also locally).
-As the flow is increasingly disordered, the large-scale supergranule becomes less dominant compared to smaller-scale velocity structures which is confirmed by the spectral analysis captured in figure \ref{fig:temperature_profiles_spectral_peaks} (b).
-Consequently, the horizontal mixing on large scales (see also the paragraph above) becomes successively less effective for smaller $\Pr$.
-Note here that the vanishing stable stratification is not an effect of the increased Reynolds number \citep{Vieweg2021}.
+As the flow is increasingly disordered, the large-scale supergranule becomes less dominant compared with smaller-scale velocity structures which is confirmed by the spectral analysis captured in figure \ref{fig:temperature_profiles_spectral_peaks} (b).
+Consequently, the horizontal mixing on large scales (see also the previous paragraph) becomes successively less effective for smaller $\Pr$, leading eventually to an increased thermal variance in the horizontally extended domain.
+As becomes clear when contrasting the present results with \citep{Vieweg2021}, (i) the vanishing stable stratification is not an effect of the increased Reynolds number and (ii) the relative heat transport of supergranules compared with smaller-scale structures (such as granules) loses similarly importance when increasing $\Re$ via $\Ra$ given a fixed $\Pr$.